LiteFinance Journal

 • Information transparency: sufficient ★★★

-• Customer service: prompt, helpful ★★★★★
+• Customer service: not so helpful ★★

 • LiteFinance website: highly detailed, updated ★★★★★